Gamma Flight: Publication history

 The first version of Gamma Flight debuted in Alpha Flight #1 and was created by John Byrne.

+The third version of Gamma Flight was introduced in The Immortal Hulk #8 (January 2019), and was created by writer Al Ewing.
+This version of the team consists of Absorbing Man, Puck, Titania, Sasquatch, Rick Jones, and Charlene McGowan.
+In 2021, Gamma Flight received a five-issue solo miniseries, which was written by Ewing and Crystal Frasier.

 Fictional team biography

 Flight tier level

 Gamma Flight first appeared in Alpha Flight #1 (August 1983).

-The original Gamma Flight served as the first tier in the three-tier process of becoming a member of Alpha Flight as instituted by Department H. Gamma Flight was mostly raw recruits.
-After a training period, theoretically they would be upgraded to Beta Flight and eventually to Alpha Flight, the premiere official superhero team of Canada.
+The original Gamma Flight is the first tier in the three-tier process of becoming a member of Alpha Flight as instituted by Department H. After a training period, the recruits would eventually be upgraded to Beta Flight and then to Alpha Flight, the premiere official superhero team of Canada.
 The members were Diamond Lil, Smart Alec, Wild Child, and Madison Jeffries.

-Many former Gamma Flight members were convinced by Jerry Jaxon and Delphine Courtney to join Omega Flight in his bid to destroy James Hudson.

 Canadian government sanctioned team

-The Canadian government founded a new sanctioned superhero team after the disappearance of Alpha Flight.
-This Gamma Flight included Nemesis, Wild Child, Silver, Auric and Witchfire.
-With Alpha Flight implicated in various misdeeds that occurred, Gamma Flight had orders to bring them to the authorities.
-This team was later disbanded in a merger with Department H and Alpha Flight with some members leaving.
+The Canadian government founds a new sanctioned superhero team after the disappearance of Alpha Flight.
+This Gamma Flight includes Nemesis, Wild Child, Silver, Auric and Witchfire.
+With Alpha Flight implicated in various misdeeds, Gamma Flight is ordered to capture them.
+This team is later disbanded in a merger with Department H and Alpha Flight, with some members leaving.